raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-02-17-practical-thinking-skills.md

     - the freedom would empower one to face failure courageously
     - see this as an opportunity to be a new start

-* build up knowledge
+* gain new knowledge about yourself from her failure
-    - you will never truly know yourself or the strength of your relationships until both have been tested by **adversity**
+    - you will **never truly know yourself or the strength of your relationships until both have been tested by adversity**

-    - human beings are born with survival abilities to tackle unprecedented challenges by reorientations of their mindsets and optimizing abilities
+    - human beings **are born with survival abilities** to tackle unprecedented challenges by reorientations of their mindsets and optimizing abilities

  * happiness
+    - happiness is not about a checklist of personal acquisitions or external recognitions
-    - enlightened self-knowledge, self-confidence, integrity, and a sense of mission and responsibility
+    - true personal happiness is about **enlightened self-knowledge, self-confidence, integrity, and a sense of mission and responsibility**

-* humility
+* the humility to know that
+    - "Life is difficult and complicated and beyong anyone's total control and the humility to know that will enable you to survive its vicissitudes."
+    - never give up, and stand up again
     - be humbled by the experience of being challenged by setbacks and failures, which she has successfully overcome